aaadilmaq0/IONAutoLogin/README.md

-Auto Login For Android
+ION Auto Login For Android
 ================

-This has open beta testing here - https://play.google.com/apps/testing/com.kunall17.ionautologin

 Please give your feedbacks/suggestions..
 Contribute to the code if you like this!